Vegan kimchi that’s as good as the traditional version! It tastes nice and clean!

 It’s fall – kimchi making season!
 Napa cabbages are simply beautiful and sweet this time of year.
 Let’s make some kimchi!
+This time, vegan kimchi that’s as good as the traditional version!

 I’ve already shown you how to make traditional kimchi, mak kimchi, and white kimchi.
 These kimchi recipes include fish sauce (myulchiaekjeot) and salted shrimp (saewujeot), so I’ve been getting a lot of questions about substitutes for these ingredients.
 Here’s my answer – vegan kimchi!